devjldp/csharp-course/1. Variables/Variables.md

 ### String interpolation

-We can display a string and variables together on the screen using the $ symbol.
+We can display a string and variables together on the screen using the `$` symbol.
 This allows for cleaner and more readable code when combining variables within strings.
-By placing variables inside curly braces {} within the string, variables are automatically replaced with their values."
+By placing variables inside curly braces `{}` within the string, variables are automatically replaced with their values.

 Example
 ```csharp